aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/insert_ole_object_frame/_index.md

 | height | **float** | The height of the new OLE frame, in points. |
 | data_info | [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) | The embedded OLE data information ([`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo)). |

-### Examples

-This example demonstrates inserting an OLE object at the second index:

 ## insert_ole_object_frame {#int-float-float-float-float-str-str}
 Creates a new OLE object frame and inserts it into the shape collection at the specified index.